 These conditions are severely painful, with symptoms ranging from inability to have normal bowel movements to night sweats, loss of appetite, and bloody stools.
 To manage these symptoms and avoid serious damage to the intestinal tract, you should consult a gastroenterologist and find out what treatment is best for you.

 Though occasional heartburn – when stomach acids go back up the esophagus – is a common problem for many people, intense and constant heartburn could be a symptom of GERD.
 This painful condition manifests itself in many ways, including a sour taste in the mouth, dry cough, chest pain, sore throat, and difficulty swallowing.
 Treating GERD is important because having stomach acids constantly in the esophagus can lead to serious damage to its tissue.

 The following symptoms are signs that you should seek immediate medical attention:

 The symptoms mentioned above may indicate serious illnesses such as cancer, gallstones, hepatitis, or internal bleeding.
 Consulting with a doctor can help you determine what is causing your digestive problems and prevent further damage.

 If you’re ready to take back control of your life and find solutions to your digestion problems, contact GastroCare LI today at (516) 265-7049.
-With half a century of combined experience, Dr. Rieders and Dr. Reddy have the knowledge and compassion you need in a gastroenterologist.
+With half a century of combined experience, Dr. Rieders, Dr. Reddy and Dr. Brandon Rieders have the knowledge and compassion you need in a gastroenterologist.
 Call us today to finally get the relief you deserve.